hashicorp/terraform-website/content/source/docs/enterprise-legacy/api/configurations.html.md

 # Configuration API

+!> **Deprecation warning**: Terraform Enterprise (Legacy) features of Atlas will no longer be actively developed or maintained and will be fully decommissioned on Thursday, May 31, 2018.
+Please see our [Upgrading From Terraform Enterprise (Legacy)](https://www.terraform.io/docs/enterprise/upgrade/index.html) guide to migrate to the new Terraform Enterprise.

 A configuration version represents versions of Terraform configuration.
 Each set of changes to Terraform HCL files or the scripts used in the files should have an associated configuration version.